johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.1 Aircraft Preflight, Taxiing, and Postflight Procedures.md

 3. Preflight
 	1. Walk-around inspection, use of checklists
 	2. Airworthiness (who determines, who is responsible for)
 		1. Who is responsible for maintaining aircraft in airworthy condition?
-Owner or Operator - [[FAR 91.403]]
+Owner or Operator - [[FAR 91.403 General Maintenance]]
 		2. Who determines airworthiness?
 Pilot-In-Command - [[FAR 91.7 Aircraft Airworthiness]]
 	3. POH sections
 	4. Fuel sampling and fuel level